-Colorectal cancer (CRC) is the fourth most commonly diagnosed cancer the United States.
+Colorectal cancer (CRC) is the fourth most commonly diagnosed cancer in the United States.
 Risk factors include a positive family history, hereditary syndromes, diet, and a number of conditions, such as inflammatory bowel disease.
-Most colorectal cancers are adenocarcinomas (95%).
-Clinical signs are often nonspecific and may include a change in bowel habits, rectal bleeding, and weight loss.
-These features as well as iron deficiency anemia in men > 50 years and postmenopausal women should be considered a warning sign for CRC.
-Since the introduction of screening with colonoscopy or sigmoidoscopy and fecal occult blood testing, early stage carcinomas have become easier to diagnose in asymptomatic patients.
+Most colorectal cancers (95%) are adenocarcinomas.
+Clinical signs are often nonspecific and may include a change in bowel habits, lower GI bleeding, and weight loss.
+These features as well as iron deficiency anemia in men older than 50 years of age and postmenopausal women are red flags for CRC.
+Since the introduction of screening with direct visualization or stool-based testing, early-stage carcinomas have become easier to diagnose in asymptomatic patients.
 Complete colonoscopy with histopathologic analysis confirms the diagnosis.
-Staging of the cancer is necessary to evaluate the extent of the disease and determine the appropriate treatment.
-Curative surgical resection of colorectal cancers and metastases is the preferred method of treatment.
-Colon cancers are resected via hemicolectomy, while rectal cancers are preferably resected via low anterior resection with total mesorectal excision.
-Resection is complemented by adjuvant chemotherapy for colon cancer, and neoadjuvant and adjuvant chemoradiation for rectal cancer.
+Staging of the cancer is necessary to evaluate the extent of disease and determine the appropriate management.
+Curative surgical resection of colorectal cancers and metastases is preferred when feasible.
+The type and extent of resection depend on the stage of the cancer.
+In addition, for cancer stages ≥ II, chemotherapy is required for colon cancer and chemotherapy and/or radiation therapy for rectal cancer.
 Surveillance following CRC treatment is essential to identify and manage recurrence and/or metastases.
 As the incidence of CRC is high, screening for CRC is recommended for all individuals, starting at 45–50 years of age (earlier in high-risk individuals).

 - Prevalence: ∼ 0.4%

-- Mortality: second leading cause of cancer-related deaths in the US overall
+- Mortality: third leading cause of cancer-related deaths in the US overall

 Epidemiological data refers to the US, unless otherwise specified.